mlinreallife/blog/content/posts/designing_data_intensive_application.md

 - Concepts are well explained.
 Some are tricky, but there's a real effort to explain them well.

 ## What I didn't like?
 I was expected a book more about data in data science.
-Finally, the problem comes from me, not from the book.
+At the end of the day, the problem comes from me, not from the book.

 Thank you for reading.
 Feel free to contact me on [Twitter](https://twitter.com/saby_nastasia) if you want to discuss that.